Canon 1Ds vs 10D

-The Canon EOS-1Ds and the Canon EOS 10D are two digital cameras that were revealed to the public, respectively, in September 2002 and February 2003.
+The Canon EOS-1Ds and the Canon EOS 10D are two digital cameras that were announced, respectively, in September 2002 and February 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (10D) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the 10D provides 6.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds has a resolution of 11 megapixels, whereas the 10D provides 6.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Canon 10D.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1Ds and the Canon 10D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 10D is considerably smaller (35 percent) than the Canon 1Ds.
 Moreover, the 10D is markedly lighter (33 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the 10D does not feature any corresponding weather-sealing.